MarcoSchermers/gameday-api-docs/gameday-files/game.md

 #### <a name="tleague">League</a>

 `league` is the short name for the team's league.
-It has one of two values:
+It has one of the following values:

+MLB

 + `AL` -- American League
 + `NL` -- National

-The following are *uncommon* values:
+Non-MLB

 + `ACC` -- Atlantic Coast Conference
 + `BE` -- Big East